withastro/docs/src/pages/en/concepts/why-astro.md

 ## Server-first

-**Astro leverages server-side rendering and minimizes client-side rendering as much as possible.** This is a time-tested approach that traditional server-side frameworks -- PHP, Wordpress, Laravel, Ruby on Rails, etc. etc. -- have been using for decades.
+**Astro leverages server-side rendering and minimizes client-side rendering as much as possible.** This is a time-tested approach that traditional server-side frameworks -- PHP, WordPress, Laravel, Ruby on Rails, etc. -- have been using for decades.
 But with Astro, you don't need to learn a second server-side language for your server code.
 It's all just HTML, CSS, and JavaScript/TypeScript.

-This approach stands in contrast to most modern JavaScript web frameworks, like Next.js, SvelteKit, Nuxt, Remix and others.
+This approach stands in contrast to most modern JavaScript web frameworks like Next.js, SvelteKit, Nuxt, Remix, and others.
 These frameworks rely on client-side rendering of your entire website and will include server-side rendering mainly to address performance concerns.
 This approach has been dubbed the **Single Page App (SPA)**, in contrast with Astro's **Multi Page App (MPA)** approach.

-The SPA model has its benefits, however they come at the expense of complexity and performance tradeoffs that don't make much sense for content-focused websites.
+The SPA model has its benefits.
+However, these come at the expense of complexity and performance tradeoffs that don't make much sense for content-focused websites.
 Astro renders your components to static HTML on the server, where an SPA like Next.js would need to ship them to the user's browser as JavaScript to re-render a second time.
 This extra work harms page performance, including critical metrics like [Time to Interactive (TTI)](https://web.dev/interactive/).
 <!--

 Astro's MPA approach is optimal for content-rich websites because it shifts rendering work to the server and out of your users browser.